-The new Kent Agreed Syllabus (KAS) is being launched on 21st November 2017, rendering the previous KAS (2011) obsolete from September 2018.
+The new Kent Agreed Syllabus (KAS) was launched on 21st November 2017, rendering the previous KAS (2011) obsolete from September 2018.

 There are two options available for schools depending on whether you have attended Understanding Christianity training (Option 1) or not (Option 2).

 Schools who are implementing Understanding Christianity

 Following the launch of the new RE Kent Agreed syllabus on 21st November, The Diocese of Canterbury has published its planning overview to Primary schools.
 If you are attending the launch days, there is no need to buy the planning at the KCC launches as the diocese has purchased these on behalf of its church schools.

 Schools should develop their plans using the Understanding Christianity materials

 Unit planning for all year groups will be provided for free directly to church schools who pay the core service charge.
 Other schools may be charged separately.
 The new planning units will not be available on the website and old planning will be removed early in the New Year.

 All units have been covered using a mixture of planning which has either been written by Diocesan officers or purchased from RE today on the schools’ behalf.
 These will be sent to the registered RE leader or offered to schools before Christmas.
 They planning is copyright and cannot be passed on to other schools.
 Please contact Niki Paterson or Rebecca Swansbury for further details or clarification.

 Schools who have not yet undertaken the Understanding Christianity training.